Quality assurance and safeguarding activities for the graduation process

 Investigation, verification, and calibration activities within study programmes may help to explore and increase the reliability of these complex assessments.
 These activities can be initiated by programme management (from a quality assurance perspective), the Examination Board (from a safeguarding perspective), or both parties jointly.
 A programme committee can also play a role in this respect.
 Below, more information is provided about actions that can be taken.

-* Most information is unfortunately only available in Dutch.
+* Some information is only available in Dutch.